substance/substance/doc/your-first-editor.md

       defaultTextType: 'paragraph'
     })

-    // BasePackage provides core functionaliy, such as undo/redo
+    // BasePackage provides core functionality, such as undo/redo
     // and the SwitchTextTypeTool.
 However, you could import those
     // functionalities individually if you need more control config.import(BasePackage)